software-dev-academy/wd-js-intro-lab/README.md

 # Web Development – Javascript intro lab

-In this workshop you will get started with the basics of JavaScript.
-At your disposal is an HTML file [`sample_page.html`](sample_page.html) which will be the document we will be working on throughout.
+In this lab you will learn basic usage of the HTML DOM API with JavasScript.
+At your disposal is an HTML file [`sample_page.html`](sample_page.html) which will be the document we will be working on throughout the lab.
 It contains the boilerplate HTML elements, a `div` and a `p` element with some text.

 ### Interactive JavaScript
-Start out by opening the document in your browser and also opening the your browser's *Developer Tools*.
+Start out by opening the document in your browser and also opening your browser's *Developer Tools*.
 In most browsers this can be done by pressing `Shift` +`Ctrl` + `I` (Windows/Linux) or `Cmd` + `Shift` + `C` (Mac).
 If it doesn't work, check [this page](https://debugbrowser.com), it has instructions for the most common browsers.
 If you've done it correctly you should see something like this (this is Chrome's dev. tool, it might look a bit different on other browsers):

 <img src="images/dev-tools-chrome.png">